reneafranco/OCA/README.md

              the datatype variable will hold the fisrt value of the collection at the first itarations }

+            El for ech loop is an enhaced for loop lo que quiere decir que java convierte el  for each en un foor loop at compile time;

            @Semana 4
            4 - Creating and Using Arrays